-Created at the request of the National Institute for Occupational Safety and Health (NIOSH), part of the CDC, the National Toxicology Program’s report was “an overview of the science to date, an evaluation of the evidence of health effects of lead in humans,” says Andrew Rooney, Ph.D., senior health scientist at the U.S. National Toxicology Program, who led the development of the document.
+Created at the request of the National Institute for Occupational Safety and Health (NIOSH), part of the CDC, the National Toxicology Program’s report that prompted the CDC’s change was “an overview of the science to date, an evaluation of the evidence of health effects of lead in humans,” says Andrew Rooney, Ph.D., senior health scientist at the U.S. National Toxicology Program, who led the development of the document.
 “Lead exposure is a significant human health concern,” Rooney says, adding that the report builds upon what other agencies—including the Environmental Protection Agency (EPA), the Agency for Toxic Substances and Disease Registry (ATSDR), and the CDC—have said for years.
 The conclusion: “Elimination of all lead exposure from the environment is our best course of action,” Rooney says.

 Lead can be toxic to people of any age, but young children are at greatest risk because their bodies absorb more of it, and they are more vulnerable than adults to the effects of lead exposure.
 Hundreds of thousands of children in the U.S. have elevated levels in their blood, according to the National Center for Health Statistics.
 Even at the lower threshold of 5 mcg/dL, lead in the blood can have adverse health effects on a child’s cognitive function, academic performance, and endocrine systems—effects that may be irreversible.
 Too much lead in a child’s blood may lead to anemia, decreased muscle and bone growth, hearing damage, learning disabilities, nervous system and kidney damage, speech, language, and behavior problems, and brain damage.
 At extremely high levels (about 70 mcg/dL), it can cause severe neurological effects in children, and lead to lethargy, convulsions, coma, and even death.
 But even at extremely low levels, the World Health Organization reports, effects have been observed on the metabolism, kidneys, and cardiovascular symptoms.